 and are subject to the continuing jurisdiction of the Probate Court.

-Because of the Probate Court has continuing jurisdiction the trust’s
+Because the Probate Court has continuing jurisdiction, the trust’s

 Furthermore, the trust is subject to various filing requirements